bogdanpetcas/vuejs-interview/README.md

 # VueJS interview

 # Ex1
-In "src/views/Home.vue", clicking on a hotel link should display the corresponding hotel information in the hotel card component ("src/components/Hotel.vue").
+In "src/views/Home.vue", clicking on a hotel name should display the corresponding hotel information in the hotel card component ("src/components/Hotel.vue").

 # Ex2
 *secret*